CharlieS540/MS1-Junior-Club/README.md

 Fix - Changed the nav links padding to allow for more room.

+#### Tested Modals

+Expected - Able to input and submit information.

+Testing - Open modal using sign up buttons, type information and submit.

+Result - Functionality responded as expect however found an issue where button was reversing colors when pseudo :hover was active.

+Fix - Change the :hover background colour to green so the button is always visable.

 ### Compatibility Testing

 This site was tested across the following devices and browsers: